CallisteHanriat/livePay/README.md

  	Permits to the program to run operation.
  	Launched by the menuClass

- 	CLASS MENU
+ 	CLASS INTERFACE
  	----------
  	Shows different questions and use case:
  	-if user wants to launch a calcul
- 		-user have to choose his pay and the timelaps. many other things in others releases.
+ 		-user have to choose his pay for a month (first version). many other things in others releases.